AdaDiff: Adaptive Step Selection for Fast Diffusion Models: Methodology

 Following the aforementioned training process, the selection network learns the step usage policy that strikes a balance between inference time and generation quality.
 During the inference phase, for different prompts, the maximum probability score in $\mathbf{s}$ is used to determine the number of generation steps, enabling dynamic inference.

-\subsection{Adaptive step selection for video generation.}
+\subsection{Adaptive step selection for video generation}

-In addition to image generation, the proposed step selection strategy can also be applied to video diffusion models, such as ModelScopeT2V~\cite{wang2023modelscope}, as the prompts used to guide video generation also have varying levels of richness.
-The overall implementation paradigm is similar to \cref{fig:architecture}.
+In addition to image generation, the proposed step selection strategy can also be applied to video diffusion models, such as ModelScopeT2V, as the prompts used to guide video generation also have varying levels of richness.
+The overall implementation paradigm is similar to Figure \ref{fig:architecture}.
 To assess the quality of the generated videos $\mathcal{V}$, we individually score each frame using the IQS model and subsequently calculate the average of all frames to obtain the video quality reward.
-This procedure can be formalized as follows:
+This procedure can be formalized as $\mathcal{Q}(u) = \frac{1}{F} \sum_{i=1}^{F} f_q(\mathcal{V}_i)$.
 Here, $F$ is the number of frames in the generated video.
-Then, we calculate the step reward in the same way as in \cref{subsec: adaptive image generation}, and the overall reward is obtained from \cref{eq:reward function}.
+Then, we calculate the step reward by $\mathcal{O}(\mathbf{u}) = 1 - \frac{\mathbf{t}}{S_{max}}$, and the overall reward is obtained from Eq.\eqref{eq:reward function}.